 Parsley is the ultimate party herb (no not that kind of party), signifying merriment and joy (AKA what weddings are all about).
 Some sources also link it to love, protection and purification, making it a pretty appropriate addition to your bouquet.
-It pairs well with blooms like daisies and baby’s breath, but can complement just about any type of flower in small doses.
+It pairs well with blooms like daisies and baby’s breath but can complement just about any type of flower in small doses.

 Dreaming of a life of love, health and protection?
 Basil symbolizes just that.
 This herb pretty much encapsulates your vows, so you really can’t go wrong by adding a sprig or two.
-Its bright hue and leafy texture makes it a bit bolder than something like thyme, but you can make it work in just about any bouquet style.
+Its bright hue and leafy texture make it a bit bolder than something like thyme, but you can make it work in just about any bouquet style.

 Lavender is both an herb and a flower, and probably the prettiest of the bunch.
 Its purple hue will make it stand out in your arrangement, so make sure to pair it with complementary blooms.
-It stands for devotion, love, protection, happiness and peace (everything you want out of your wedding day).
+It stands for devotion, love, protection, happiness, and peace (everything you want out of your wedding day).